 Quality restaurants and cozy lounge bars line the beach from where you can enjoy a good meal, have a cold drink in good company and be blessed every evening with the most magnificent sunset.

 Playa Tamarindo is a crescent shaped, 3km long sandy beach right in the heart of Tamarindo.
 The beach offers a lot of shade among the many trees lining the length of the beach, a warm ocean safe for families to swim and play in, high quality waves for the avid surfers and of course, an amazing, colorful sunset, every single night.
 Playa Tamarindo was made world famous by a popular surf movie from 1966 called “Endless Summer”, which included scenes filmed in Tamarindo, showcasing its world class surf breaks.
 Since then, surfers from all over the world have traveled to this beautiful town to enjoy the pura vida lifestyle and surf its awesome waves.
 Tamarindo beach has two principal surf breaks for intermediate and advanced surfers: Pico Pequeño, a rocky point to the right of the Hotel Tamarindo Diriá and the river mouth break called El Estero, located across from Cabinas Tsunami.
 The beach also offers many smaller beach breaks that are ideal for those wanting to learn how to surf.

-Some of the most popular activities in Tamarindo are: ATV Tours, Estuary Safari, Horseback Riding, Zip Line & Canopy Tours, White Water Rafting or Tubing, Turtle Nesting Tours, whale and dolphins watching, Scuba Diving, Kayak Tours, Snorkeling, Sport Fishing and Sailing.
+Some of the most popular family activities in Tamarindo include: ATV Tours, Estuary Safari, Horseback Riding, Zip Line & Canopy Tours, White Water Rafting or Tubing, Turtle Nesting Tours, Whale and Dolphins Watching, Scuba Diving, Kayak Tours, Snorkeling, Sport Fishing and Sailing.